Azo5340/midterm_ai_100/README.md

-# Midterm Project ( graded: 80/80 to this project) – CNN Image Classification on CIFAR-10
+# Midterm Project – CNN Image Classification on CIFAR-10
-**AI 100 – Penn State University**
+**AI 100 – Penn State University (graded: 80/80 on this project)**

 ## Problem
 Multi-class image classification (10 categories) using a Convolutional Neural Network trained on the CIFAR-10 dataset.